yellowcrayon/yellowcrayon.github.io/_posts/2017-06-10-brainhacks.md

 My first time working with high schoolers?

 It's easy to be skeptical of others' assertions, but harder to be skeptical about our own thoughts.

+These skills are also valuable for better decision making in everyday life.
+-->